-The Christmas lore that bad children will get a lump of coal in their stocking instead of presents actually has several possible origins.
+The Christmas lore that children who have been bad throughout the year will get lumps of coal in their holiday stockings instead of presents has many possible origins.
 The difference between each origin story is cultural, varying between countries.
-Like most cultural rivalries, the answer to "who did it first" is buried in generations of storytelling, but it's fun to consider all of the possibilities behind the legend.
+Like most cultural rivalries, the answer to "who did it first" is buried in generations of storytelling.
+Regardless of whoever practiced the custom first, it's fun to consider all of the possible variations of this interesting legend.

 Video of the Day

-Some people say that the lumps of coal story started in Holland in the 16th century.
-Before Christmas, children would put their clogs by the fireplace before stockings were used.
-When a child was bad they got a lump of coal, but if they were good they got a small toy, cookies or candy.
+Some believe the lumps of coal story began in Holland in the 16th century.
+Before Christmas, children would put their clogs by the fireplace, long before stockings were used.
+When a child was bad, they got a lump of coal, but if they were good, they received Christmas gifts of small toys, cookies or candy.

-In the 19th century, most of Europe was powered by coal, and most household furnaces were coal burning.
+In the 19th century, most of Europe was powered by coal, and most household furnaces were coal-burning.
 A pan of hot coals would often be kept under the bed to generate heat in the middle of the night.
-In England, while the children of rich families got candy and toys in their stockings, those who were poor (believed to have been made poor by God, as punishment for their family's bad deeds) would get coal, if they were lucky.
+In England, while the children of wealthy families got candy and toys as stocking stuffers, those who were poor (believed to have been made poor by God as punishment for their family's bad deeds) would get coal as a Christmas present, if they were lucky.

-A proud but poor nobleman had three daughters ready to marry.
+Some believe the story that a proud but poor nobleman had three daughters ready to marry.
 The problem was, he had no dowry to give them.
-Saint Nicholas secretly gave the family enough money so their daughters could start their lives out with their new husbands.
-He did this by placing the money in some stockings that were drying by the fireplace.
-When word spread about this miracle, everyone started hanging their stockings by the fire in hopes that the secret benefactor would visit them.
-He did visit those houses, but for those who Saint Nicholas knew to be bad, he left them with a lump of coal instead of gold.
+So, Saint Nicholas secretly gave the family enough money so the daughters could start their lives with their new husbands.
+He did this by placing the money in stockings that were drying by the fireplace.
+When word spread about this miracle, everyone started hanging their stockings by the fire in hopes that the secret benefactor would visit them, too.
+He did visit those houses on Christmas, but for those Saint Nicholas knew to be bad, he left a lump of coal instead of a bounty of gold.